PAESCAL-SciDAC5/.github/profile/README.md

 PAESCAL, or _Physical, Accurate, and Efficient atmosphere and surface coupling across SCALs_, is a collaboration among Earth system modelers, applied mathematicians, computational scientists, and computer scientists supported by the US DOE through the 5th instantiation of the SciDAC (Scientific Discovery through Advanced Computing) program.

+Types of repos in this organization:

+- Atmospheric model and parameterization codes.
+- Task team's collaboration spaces.
+These repos' names start with "task-notes-".
+- Project management and outreach related repos.

 <!--